 jointsofthe legs, hips, and lower back into better alignment.

-Questions about the routine or other ways relieve stress?
+Questions about this hip opening yoga flow or other ways relieve stress?
 Comment below and let’s keep the conversation going!
 I am happy to help in any way I can.